AMA Diversity Leadership Institute

-The AMA’s inaugural Diversity Leadership Institute (DLI) is a four-day Institute that will allow participants the opportunity to meet and interact with an intimate cohort of marketing students from historically disenfranchised and underrepresented communities in the marketing field.
+The AMA Diversity Leadership Institute (DLI) is a four-day retreat that allows participants the opportunity to meet and interact with an intimate cohort of marketing students from historically disenfranchised and underrepresented communities in the marketing field.

-The Institute will allow 15 diverse marketing students the unique opportunity to network with their peers and be led in small groups by representatives from our academic and professional community serving as Institute facilitators.
+The Institute allows 15 marketing students from underrepresented backgrounds the unique opportunity to network with their peers and be led in small groups by representatives from our academic and professional community serving as Institute facilitators.

-- Gain foundational knowledge of the history and functions of marketing
+- Learn the history and functions of marketing

 - Participate in intergroup dialogue around issues of equity and social justice

-- Collaborate with peers to research and present ethical solutions to current leadership issues in marketing
+- Collaborate with peers to research and present ethical solutions to current marketing leadership issues

 - Reflect on and articulate the influence of personal identities and histories on effective marketing leadership